injamamulhak0804/Testing_app/README.md

 # Day - 3:
     - Make a API call and fetch the data from swiggy API.
 # Day - 4:
+    - Setting up a carousel
+# Day - 5:
+    - setting up a card menu
+# Day - 6:
+    - Setting up a link for specific card elements
+# Day - 7:
     -